 Our KS3 curriculum is divided into ten main themes, three each from Biology and Chemistry, and four form Physics.
 These cover areas including:

 During KS3 we aim to turn pupils into ‘real scientists’ developing practical skills of scientific investigation such planning, analysing and evaluating practical experiments.
 We will also be learning how to explain scientific ideas by relating to the world around us through scientific modelling and research.

 At KS4 we follow the AQA specification which complements what students will learn at KS3 and successfully prepares them for KS5 pure and vocational courses alike.
 It focusses on the key practical skills required by exam boards and is taught in topics similar to KS3.
-At NEW Academy we offer Double Science and Triple Science as an option for capable students.
+At NEW Academy we offer AQA Trilogy Science and Triple Science (Biology, Chemistry, and Physics) as an option for capable students.

-Triple Science students study 3 science GCSEs, receiving GCSE’s in Biology, Chemistry and Physics.
-The content of these GCSE’s is similar to the Double Science GCSE but requires further content in each topic.
+Triple Science students study 3 GCSEs, receiving GCSE’s in Biology, Chemistry and Physics.
+The content of these GCSE’s is similar to the AQA Trilogy GCSE but requires further content in each topic.

 What you will study